Toyota Carina: Seventh generation (T210; 1996)

 August 1998 brought minor changes in design.
-The headlamps and tail lights were given a makeover for a refreshing look and feel.
-Slight alterations were also made to the bumpers.
-The 2000 cc diesel engine of the Ti model was increased to 2200 cc.
+The headlamps and tail lights were given a refresh and slight alterations were made to the bumpers.
+The 2000 cc diesel engine (only fitted to the lower-cost Ti model) was enlarged to 2200 cc.

-The GT model was distinguished by the front grille where, instead of the "CARINA" emblem in the middle, the letters "GT" were placed in red, black, and nickel.
+The GT model was distinguished by the front grille where, instead of the "CARINA" emblem in the middle, the letters "GT" colored red, black, and nickel were placed.
 In addition, the GT was equipped with the same 6-speed short-shifter manual transmission as the Corolla Levin/Trueno C160-series which came with a limited-slip differential (LSD).
 The diameter of the disc brake was increased and the wheel diameter was increased to 15 inches.
 Tyre size for the stock GT was 195/55 R15.
 Along with a front strut bar, reinforcements to the rear part of the vehicle were added to bind the left and right rear sash to a support and the rear back head.
 These came stock and were aimed to improve overall stiffness and handling of the vehicle.
 The GT version came with a stylish stock front bumper body kit, side skirts and rear bumper spoilers and an optional large rear spoiler.
-A darker sporty fabric was used for the upholstery to match the sporty and aggressive appeal of the vehicle.
+A darker sporty fabric was used for the upholstery.